Driver crashes into crowd at Pride parade in Florida; 1 dead

 WILTON MANORS, Fla.
-(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one person and seriously injuring another, authorities said
+(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one man and seriously injuring another, authorities said

 The pickup truck driver acted like he was part of the Wilton Manors Stonewall Pride Parade but then suddenly accelerated when he was told he was next, crashing into the victims, Fort Lauderdale Mayor Dean Trantalis said, according to WSVN-TV.
 Wilton Manors is just north of Fort Lauderdale.

-Authorities said one of the victims later succumbed to their injuries.
-The other victim was hospitalized.
+Authorities said one of the victims later succumbed to his injuries.
+The other victim is expected to survive, police said.

+Adamson said authorities are speaking with the driver, but she did not say whether he had been charged.

-Trantalis said he believes the crash was intentional and an attack against the LGBTQ community.
+Trantalis said he believes the crash was “deliberate” and an attack against the LGBTQ community.

 Photos and video from the scene showed Democratic U.S. Rep. Debbie Wasserman Schultz in tears while in a convertible at the parade.